cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

     for sites that need it to interoperate with old clients; we don't support it.
 Don't enable it unless you know you need it.

-Is NTLM supported?
-    The NTLM mechanism is a non-standard, undocumented mechanism developed by Microsoft.
-It's included in the SASL distribution purely for sites that need it to interoperate with Microsoft clients (ie, Outlook) and/or servers (ie, Exchange); we don't support it.
-Don't enable it unless you know you need it.

 How can I get a non-root application to check plaintext passwords?
     Use the "saslauthd" daemon and setting "pwcheck_method" to "saslauthd".